Child Welfare Information Gateway E-lert! May 2020

-The State Statutes series provides a searchable database of more than 40 child welfare, child abuse and neglect, and adoption-related statutes in every US state and territory.
-Compare or review topics ranging from legal definitions, adoption records access, infant safe haven laws, and more.
+The State Statutes series provides a searchable database of more than 40 child welfare, child abuse and neglect, and adoption-related statutes in every U.S. state and territory.
+Compare or review topics covering legal definitions, adoption records access, infant safe haven laws, and more.

 Did You Know?

 Did you know protective factors are a way to encourage the healthy development and well-being of children, youth, and families?
 These conditions or attributes serve a vital role in preventing child maltreatment.
 Using a protective factors approach shifts the focus from eliminating risk factors—which often left families feeling judged or stigmatized—to a strengths-based approach that positively engages the entire family and tailors services to align with their unique strengths to help them heal

 Read Protective Factors Approaches in Child Welfare to learn about different protective factors approaches and how to put them into your practice.

 In this Month's CBX: National Foster Care Month

 The May issue of Children’s Bureau Express features National Foster Care Month, which emphasizes the importance of foster care as a support to families and not a substitute for parents.
 Read the issue.

 Subscribe to CBX to receive the issue in your inbox.